elboletaire/Watimage/README.markdown

 LICENSE
 -------

-Images given under examples and test folders have a Creative Commons by-nc-sa 4.0 License.
+All the images given in this repository (for examples and testing) have a Creative Commons by-nc-sa 4.0 License.

-Since version 2.0 all the other files are licensed under a MIT license.
+Since version 2.0 all the other non-image-files are licensed under a MIT license.

     The MIT License (MIT)